mozilla/addon-registration/README.rst

 .. image:: https://coveralls.io/repos/mozilla/addon-registration/badge.png
    :target: https://coveralls.io/r/mozilla/addon-registration

-(Still in development, don't rely on it just yet.)

 The goal of this service is to integrate closely with the addons.mozilla.org website (a.k.a AMO) to provide a way to register non AMO-listed addons as a really simple process.